 Complete Guide to Dendera Temple Egypt from Luxor (2026)

-While planning my trip to Egypt, I desperately wanted to visit the temples of Dendera and Abydos because those seemed exactly the kind of places that would make you feel less like a tourist and more like an explorer.
+While planning my trip to Egypt, I desperately wanted to visit the temples of Dendera and Abydos.
+They seemed like the kind of places that would make you feel less like a tourist and more like an explorer.

-But once we were actually in Egypt on our DIY trip with no guides and no tour operators, my partner and I ran into a very big problem : cabs.
+But once we were actually in Egypt – DIY trip with no guides, no tour operators – my partner and I ran into a very big problem : cabs.

 Finding honest cab drivers in Egypt is not easy.
-Most quote steep tourist prices, and when you combine that with constantly trying to dodge touts and scams, it gets exhausting very quickly.
+Most quote steep tourist prices, and when you combine that with constantly having to dodge touts and scams, it gets exhausting very fast.

-The thought of being stuck in a car for an entire day with a driver who I knew was already overcharging me — and then still having to pay extra baksheesh at the end — was enough to make me seriously consider just staying at the hotel.
+The thought of being stuck in a car all day with a driver who I knew was already overcharging me – and then still having to pay baksheesh at the end – was enough to make me seriously consider just staying at the hotel.

 Luxor has that effect on you.